 KitchenAid appliances have a reputation for quality, and their hand blenders are no exception.

 While we did spot a few instances of the motor burning out, plastics breaking, or difficulty attaching accessories, in general users say this is a sturdy, durable unit.
 It’s made in China.

 The warranty provides coverage for one year, and KitchenAid gets good reviews for responsive customer service.

 - Included or Optional Accessories

 Although the KitchenAid KHB2561 is packed with lots of attachments, it has some power issues.
-However, it's an inexpensive option considering all the accessories that comes with it.
-So if you don't need tons of power and use the tools within their limitations, then this model is a good option.
+However, it's an inexpensive option considering all the accessories that come with it.
+If you don't need tons of power and use the tools within their limitations, this model is a good option.

 Where to buy?
 It's available from:

 Convenience and Versatility in a Compact Package